+I think I found a great give today, one that is a giving movement fuelled by passion.
 I recently came across a site call Go.Eat.Give.
 This site takes all three of my passions and ties them into one great site.
 Travel, food and philanthropy – I had to read more.

 Go.
 Eat.
 Give. was created from one women’s passion for food, travel, writing and giving.
 Founder Sacheta Rawal had an early experience volunteering at an orphanage in Russia that has shaped her life.
 Through her work as a writer, Sacheta explores the world of food but also has started a movement we should all join.
 The Go Eat Give Movement is about exploring the world through food and community service.
 I have talked often about how you can give and vacation.
 Giving doesn’t have to stop because you are on holidays or exploring the world.
 Quoted by Sucheta “This can be done by doing volunteer work for as little as two hours a day.”